Marcus Semien Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 3.92 team ERA that ranks 11th among all league pitching staffs.
+- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.85).

-- Angels pitchers combine to surrender the eighth-fewest home runs in baseball (31 total, one per game).
+- Angels pitchers combine to give up the eighth-fewest home runs in baseball (31 total, 0.9 per game).

-- Anderson (1-0) takes the mound for the Angels in his sixth start of the season.
-He's put together a 5.74 ERA in 26 2/3 innings pitched, with 18 strikeouts.
+- Detmers gets the start for the Angels, his sixth of the season.
+He is 0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched.

-- His most recent time out came on Saturday, April 29 against the Milwaukee Brewers, when the left-hander tossed 6 2/3 innings, surrendering one earned run while giving up five hits.
+- In his most recent appearance on Saturday against the Milwaukee Brewers, the left-hander threw 4 1/3 innings, giving up four earned runs while surrendering four hits.

-- The 33-year-old has an ERA of 5.74, with 6.1 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .290 batting average against him.
+- The 23-year-old has put up an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.